molily/molily.de/_posts/2020-11-21-testing-angular.md

 `Type '{ getCount(): Observable<number>; increment(): void; decrement(): void; reset(): void; }' is missing the following properties from type 'CounterService': count, subject, notify`

 That is correct.
-But we cannot add a private members to an object literal, nor should we.
+But we cannot add private members to an object literal, nor should we.

 <aside class="margin-note">Pick public members</aside>